 The listing pages are complete with a description of any additional fees that may be included.
 This is a very straightforward, easy process for just about any user.
 The ‘Request to Book’ button sits right under this, and being one of the brightest buttons on the page, invites users to click it in order to finalize their stay.

 After a user has requested to book a location, they are taken to a new checkout page.
-The listing, pricing and booking information sits to the right of the page to reduce the need for the guest to retain the information from the previous page.
+The listing, pricing, and booking information sits to the right of the page to reduce the need for the guest to retain the information from the previous page.

 On the left, instead of getting right into the payment, the page prompts you to “say hello to your host and tell them why you’re coming”.
-By placing this prior to the payment information, it starts a conversation and connection between the guest and host.
-Airbnb takes pride in bringing people together and gives the conversation importance over the transaction.
+By placing this prior to the payment information, it starts a conversation and connection between the guest and host and further invests the user in the experience.

 Airbnb has cleverly thought out its copy and used engaging photos and videos to ensure that the interface conveys an emotional tone that helps create a sense of trust between strangers.